NikolaiT/incolumitas/content/pages/about.md

 ## Background of this blog

-In the last several years I was interested in web application security.
+In the last decade I was interested in web application security.
 I taught myself different techniques and gained interesting insight into the security scene, but I never really had the motivation to host my own projects and present myself to the abyss of the Internet.